 Applying for Higher Education in Germany with an IB Diploma

-The International Baccalaureate Organization has published a document setting out guidelines about both the steps students need to take and requirements that need to be fulfuilled to succesfully secure a place at a Higher Education Intitution.
+The International Baccalaureate Organization has published a document setting out guidelines about both the steps students need to take and requirements that need to be fulfilled to successfully secure a place at a Higher Education Institution.
 The brochure below is available directly on the IBO website.

 The IB Diploma Programme at BIS offers all the necessary requirements to satisfy entry into higher education institutions in Germany.
 The definitive official German recognition requirements are outlined on the KMK (Kultusministerium) website.
 Below please find the latest KMK document with the current requirements and the English summary, which is the unofficial translation of this agreement.